 The ACD may also request verification documents from parties associated with you.
 In some cases, documentation may be required for officers performing duties on behalf of bodies corporate.
 The checks may include an electronic search of information held about you (or your associated party) on the electoral roll and using credit reference agencies.
 The credit reference agency may check the details you (or your associated party) supply against any particulars on any database (public or otherwise) to which they have access and may retain a record of that information although this is only to verify identity and will not affect your (or your associated party's) credit rating.
-They may also use your (or your associated party's) details in the future to assist other companies for verification purposes.
+They may also use your (or your associated party's) experiment.